The Heresy

 'I would rather believe that not be the case'.

 As the evening and night would progress its course, the peculiar sound of lightning and thunder was heard.
 There was a storm that was approaching the area of the castle from the distance.
 Whilst they were seated in the withdrawing room, glancing outside of the window, the three guests had attempted to occupy their time with the disclosure of the will and the significance of the rings.
 It was clear to them that the inheritors were fewer than those that had originally arrived.
-Why were they not permitted to remove the ruby rings?
-The question that was looming in their minds to be answered was, was this all planned from the beginning?
-If so, then who was behind this notorious plan?
-What if the mastermind or the culprit was one of the remaining guests, who was utilising a duplicitous scheme?
-It was difficult to know from them, who could be that heartless conniver.

-Back in his room, Dr Patterson was pondering about the unusual circumstances of the deaths of Mr Mathews and Mr McCray.
-As a doctor, there was a logical explanation.
-However, the mystery surrounding the castle was something that was connected to the events that were occurring with an alarming suspense.
-He had tried to rationalise them.
 His intuition had told him that the servants, including Mrs Baldrige knew about this enigma that had evaded his acute awareness.
 How could he convince her to reveal more details about the life and death of Lord Abernathy?
 The drear and dull isolation of the castle was starting to affect the three remaining guests, who were nervous about their present situation.
 The distrust they had was causing them to be watchful of each other's behaviour.

 Three days would pass, and the guests were mindful about their actions, but so were another pair of piercing eyes.
 The inheritance was the only thing that had kept them there at the castle.
 Was it perhaps their greed that would condemn them to their death or was it their curiosity to discover the truth about the mystery of Lord Abernathy?
-Miss Ashborough, Mr Callister and Dr Patterson were outside of the castle refreshing themselves.
-They were still not allowed to leave the estate.
-There was something that had arrested the attention of Mr Callister, as he stared up at one of the imposing towers of the castle.
-He would point and tell the others that he has seen the lone figure of a man standing in one of the towers above them.
-When the others had looked up at the tower, they did not see anything or anyone there.
-Was there really someone there or did Mr Callister mistake the image for a person?

-The more that they had spent at the castle, the more that their minds were distressed with the predicament that was unfolding.
-The concern was a valid one, because they were experiencing abnormalities that were uncommon in their manifestations.
 Dr Patterson had managed to speak to Mrs Baldrige alone.
 He was interested in asking her about the baron's death.
 The doctor had noticed that the answers to his questions would depend on her attitude.
 He knew that he had to outwit her, if he was to achieve his objective.
-Thus, he had waited for her at the end of the Main Hall to pass, before he would ask to speak her in privacy.
-Mrs Baldrige was a bit surprised to see the doctor and know of his request.
-Despite the doctor's insistence, she would accommodate him.

-'What exactly do you wish to speak to me Dr Patterson?'
+'What exactly do you wish to speak to me, Dr Patterson?'

 'It is not my intention to pry into the matters of others, but I was curious about the death of Lord Abernathy'.